sanchezpe/kevinbacon/README.md

 # Web Programming Step by Step
 ## Assignment: Kevin Bacon
 ### Description
+This assignment asks you to interact with relational databases in PHP using SQL.

 The Six Degrees of Kevin Bacon is a game based upon the theory that every actor can be connected to actor Kevin Bacon by a chain of movies no more than 6 in length.
 (Most, but not all, can reach him in 6 steps.
 12% of all actors cannot reach him at all.)

 Your task for this assignment is to write the HTML and PHP code for a web site called MyMDb that mimics part of the popular IMDb movie database site.
 Your site will show the movies in which another actor has appeared with Kevin Bacon.
 The site will also show a list of all movies in which the other actor has appeared.